Golf Tutorials

 Alright, with that background, let's get down to the practical steps of putting a real number on your clubs.

-Step 1: Get All The Details
+Step 1: Get All the Details

 Here’s a checklist: